erlangsters/build-erlang/README.md

 following inputs.

 - The Erlang version to build
-- Whether you want the artifacts uploaded to a S3 storage
+- Whether you want the artifacts uploaded to a S3 bucket
-- The parameters of the targeted S3 storage
+- The parameters of the targeted S3 bucket

 Click "Run workflow" and the result will be made available as artifacts after completion of the workflow (if successful).